-Rajasthan is a true kaleidoscope of bright colors.
+Rajasthan is a true kaleidoscope of bright colours.
 Along with heritage, culture, bustling bazaars, and magnificent palaces & forts of Rajasthan, one of the major attractions is the rich & mouth-watering cuisines of Rajasthan.
-From tangy veggie curries & spicy meats to yummy desserts – food of Rajasthan is for all.
+From tangy veggie curries & spicy meats to yummy desserts – the food of Rajasthan is for all.

 1. Dal Bati & Churma